benichou/manulife_assignment/README.md

 The framework we use is Langraph for the agentic framework, with Langchain for chaining and AzureChatOpenAI as the main LLM.

 Follow the `requirements.txt` solution to make sure it works.

+### Prerequisites: Azure OpenAI GPT-4o with JSON Mode Support
+To run this solution, you must have access to an **Azure OpenAI** instance with the following specifications:
+- **Model**: `gpt-4o` (or equivalent with JSON structured output support)
+- **API Version**: `2024-08-01-preview` or later (this is required for structured JSON output)
+- **Deployment**: Ensure that your Azure OpenAI instance is properly configured and that your API key, endpoint, and deployment name are set in the environment variables.

+Without these requirements, the structured outputs necessary for query classification and responses will not work correctly.

 ## Installation
 1. Python version >= 3.11